Skip to main content

 In plain language, "run the backend" means: start the API and its local dependencies on your machine, hit a health check, and confirm tests can run before you touch cluster infrastructure.

-Quickest Path: make setup
+Quickest Path: ./crawbl setup

 1